Position: Considerations for Differentially Private Learning with Large-Scale Public Pretraining: Are we still measuring progress on private learning?

-To highlight an extreme example of the questionable use of ``public pretraining,'' two recent works in this area~\cite{DeBHSB22, MehtaTKC22} have pretrained on Google's JFT dataset~\cite{zhai2022scaling, sun2017revisiting} to achieve high accuracy (privately) on ImageNet.
-However while ImageNet~\cite{DengDSLLF09} is a public dataset that any researcher is allowed to download, JFT~\cite{zhai2022scaling, sun2017revisiting} is a proprietary dataset of 4 \emph{billion} Web images collected and labeled by Google that has not been made public.
-Thus, in this setup the ``private'' dataset is actually more accessible than the ``public'' dataset!\footnote{Luckily, publicly accessible and qualitatively similar alternatives to JFT now exist, such as LAION-5B~\cite{SchuhmannBVGWCCKMWSKCSKJ22}.
-Similarly, prior proprietary pretraining datasets for language models now have fully open replacements, e.g., the Pile~\cite{gao2020pile}.
-We believe this trend will continue, with most closed datasets quickly seeing open-sourced equivalents released by the research community.} On top of this, the datasets are similar enough that parts of ImageNet are directly contained in JFT.
+To highlight an extreme example of the questionable use of ``public pretraining,'' two recent works in this area~\cite{DeBHSB22, MehtaTKC23} have pretrained on Google's JFT dataset~\cite{zhai2022scaling, sun2017revisiting} to achieve high accuracy (privately) on ImageNet.
+However while ImageNet~\cite{DengDSLLF09} is a public dataset that any researcher is allowed to download, JFT is a proprietary dataset of 4 \emph{billion} Web images collected and labeled by Google that has not been made public.
+Thus, in this setup the ``private'' dataset is actually more accessible than the ``public'' dataset!\footnote{The machine learning community has created large-scale, open-source datasets which can serve as an alternative to proprietary datasets like JFT.
+Some notable such datasets include LAION-5B~\cite{SchuhmannBVGWCCKMWSKCSKJ22} and the Pile~\cite{gao2020pile}.
+However, these particular datasets have been taken down, by the authors due to unintentional indexing of child sexual abuse material, and by a DMCA request, respectively.
+These developments leave nebulous the future of large open-source datasets, and raise further question about the nature of the contents of proprietary datasets.} On top of this, the datasets are similar enough that parts of ImageNet are directly contained in JFT.
 The papers above do account for this by removing images from JFT that are near-duplicates of images from ImageNet.
 But the fact remains that here the private and public datasets are essentially identically distributed---and thus likely not representative of many real private learning scenarios.